-Backlinks are a crucial part of your SEO campaign, and one of the four most important ranking factors according to Search Engine Journal.
+Backlinks are a crucial part of your Off-page SEO campaign, and one of the four most important ranking factors according to Search Engine Journal.
 A good SEO should know that your backlink profile should be diverse enough in order to bring the most value to your website.
 Backlink quantity shouldn’t necessarily be prioritized over backlink quality.

 What Qualifies as a Diverse Backlink Profile

 For a successful campaign, you want to make sure that your backlinks have a little bit of everything pointing back to your site, for example:

 - Top-level domains like .com, .edu and .org

 You can also link practice area pages to each other, location pages, and other pages within your own site, which can often provide benefits as well.

 Social media platforms can be a great way to get backlinks as well.
 Sharing blog articles or other industry news on Facebook, Twitter, and LinkedIn can be a great way for your website to get backlinks from some high-authority sites, and get clicks on your content.